OpenRobotLab/PointLLM/README.md

 cd PointLLM
 python pointllm/eval/PointLLM_chat.py --model-path RunsenXu/PointLLM_7B_v1.1 --data-path objaverse_data --torch-dtype float32
 ```
-3. You can also easily modify the codes for using point clouds other than those from Objaverse, as long as the point clouds input to the model have dimensions (N, 6), where the first three dimensions are `xyz` and the last three dimensions are `rgb`.
+3. You can also easily modify the codes for using point clouds other than those from Objaverse, as long as the point clouds input to the model have dimensions (N, 6), where the first three dimensions are `xyz` and the last three dimensions are `rgb` (in [0, 1] range).
 You may sample the point clouds to have 8192 points, as our model is trained on such point clouds.
 4. The following table shows GPU requirements for different models and data types.
 We recommend using `torch.bfloat16` if applicable, which is used in the experiments in our paper.

 |  Model   | Data Type | GPU Memory |